 God said to Solomon, "Because you had this in mind, and did not ask for riches, wealth or honor, or the life of those who hate you, nor have you even asked for long life, but you have asked for yourself wisdom and knowledge that you may rule My people over whom I have made you king,2 Chronicles 1:11(NASB)

-Knowledge and understanding or the Lord Jesus and His Word should be high-up on the priority list of the man or woman, who is growing in grace and maturing in the faith.. and we have been promised that if any of us lack wisdom.. we should ask it of the Lord, for He gives generously and without reproach...
+Knowledge and understanding of the Lord Jesus and His Word should be high-up on the priority list of the man or woman who is growing in grace and maturing in the faith... and we have been promised that if any of us lack wisdom we should ask it of the Lord, for He gives generously and without reproach...
 BUT there is a condition.
-The man of God must ask in faith, and not doubt the word of the Lord, for the one who doubts, proves himself to be spiritually unstable, and is driven and tossed by every wind of change.
+The man of God must ask in faith and not doubt the Word of the Lord, for the one who doubts proves himself to be spiritually unstable and is driven and tossed by every wind of change.

-Solomon was man who had observed God's faithfulness in his father's life, and because He trusted in Him, the Lord heard and answered his prayer of faith in an astonishing way.
-Indeed, we read in Hebrews, that without faith it is impossible to please Him, for he who comes to God must believe that He is, and that the Lord is a rewarder of those who diligently seek Him.
+Solomon was a man who had observed God's faithfulness in his father's life and because He trusted in Him, the Lord heard and answered his prayer of faith in an astonishing way.
+Indeed, we read in Hebrews that without faith it is impossible to please God, for he who comes to God must believe Who He is and that He is a rewarder of those who diligently seek Him.